ingonyama-zk/icicle/docs/docs/icicle/programmers_guide/general.md

     bool is_b_on_device;       /**< True if `b` is on the device, false if it is not.
 Default value: false.
 OPTIONAL. */ bool is_result_on_device;  /**< If true, the output is preserved on the device, otherwise on the host.
-Default value: false. */ bool is_async;             /**< Whether to run the vector operations asynchronously. */ ConfigExtension* ext = nullptr; /**< Backend-specific extension. */ };
+Default value: false. */ bool is_async;             /**< Whether to run the vector operations asynchronously. */ int batch_size;            /**< Number of vector operations to process in a batch.
+Default value: 1. */ bool columns_batch;        /**< True if batched vectors are stored as columns; false if stored contiguously.
+Default value: false. */
+    ConfigExtension* ext = nullptr; /**< Backend-specific extension. */
+};
 ```